versatus/versatus/infra/gui/README.md

-# VRRB Playground
+# Versatus Playground

 ## Description
-A simple playground for testing out VRRB.
-Utilizes the API router that Next.js provides to create a simple UI for interacting with VRRB via RPC.
+A simple playground for testing out versatus.
+Utilizes the API router that Next.js provides to create a simple UI for interacting with versatus via RPC.